-6H7.6 Lighting
+6B.5.6 Lighting

-The lighting requirements of §5.4.3 of this Zoning By-Law shall apply to buildings within a MDZ3OD development project.
-Lighting shall be arranged and designed to minimize visibility of lights and structures from outside MDZ3OD and minimize light spillover beyond each Subdistrict boundary.
+The lighting requirements of Section 5.4.3 of this Zoning By-Law shall apply to buildings within a MDZ3OD development project.
+Lighting should be arranged and designed to minimize visibility of lights and structures from outside MDZ3OD and minimize light spillover beyond each Subdistrict boundary.